 I would very much have liked my most recent essay on saxophone ligatures to be my last.
-But after responding to many dozens of questions and messages, it’s clear the topic remains deeply misunderstood.
-I don’t blame anyone for that.
+But after responding to many dozens of questions and messages, it is clear the topic remains deeply misunderstood.
+I do not blame anyone for that.
 I spent most of my own playing life misunderstanding the ligature’s role as well.

 Why Ligatures Are So Misunderstood